golubo4/WineORC/README.md

 Polygon 2012 seems to not work

 ## Credits
-vl1 for making the polygon guide
+vl1 for making the Polygon guide

 calones for helping me, and putting up with me being dumb